Skip to main content

 Showcase

-ValueEditor may be the default component most commonly overridden with a custom component, but it is capable of handling many common scenarios without customization.
+ValueEditor may be the default component most commonly overridden with a custom component (more information here), but it is capable of handling many common scenarios without customization.
 The query builder below demonstrates each of the supported options for the Field#valueEditorType and Field#inputType properties.

 Rules 10 and 11 demonstrate the behavior when the operator is "between".
 Rule 12 demonstrates the behavior when a field's valueSources property is set to ["field", "value"].